Mrpye/go-action-workflow/README.md

-# go-workflow is a basic automation workflow library for GO
+# go-action-workflow is a basic automation workflow library for GO

 ## Description
-go-workflow allows you to embed a basic workflow engine into your GO projects supporting basic flow operations such as loops, goto, pause and end. you can create custom actions to perform tasks, and using go's template engine you can manipulate values in your workflow manifest. with the ability to run **js** you can manipulate data returned from your actions and store data so that it can be used in later actions.
+go-action-workflow allows you to embed a basic workflow engine into your GO projects supporting basic flow operations such as loops, goto, pause and end. you can create custom actions to perform tasks, and using go's template engine you can manipulate values in your workflow manifest. with the ability to run **js** you can manipulate data returned from your actions and store data so that it can be used in later actions.

 ---

-## When to use go-workflow
+## When to use go-action-workflow
-- go-workflow can be used in your project when you need automate tasks
+- go-action-workflow can be used in your project when you need automate tasks
 - To create automation tooling

 ---